-"So, you are heading towards the Switzerland of India?"
-My friends asked me a while ago after I had posted a picture of a steaming plate of daal and parathas in a small region in Uttarakhand called Chopta on Facebook.
-I didn't know how to respond because every single place in the Himalayas that I had came across could possibly rival the destinations in Europe.
+"Heading towards the Switzerland of India?"
+My friends asked me a while ago knowing that I am spending 3 months trekking the Indian Himalayas after I had posted a picture of a steaming plate of daal and parathas in a small region in Uttarakhand called Chopta on Facebook.
+I didn't know how to respond because every single place in the Indian Himalayas, treks included that I had came across could possibly rival the destinations in Europe.

 It's more than just the picture-perfect landscapes.
 There were small unassuming villages with jaw-dropping backdrops and hours spent in the company of the locals.
 Something which, I have to admit, that luxury villas don't do it for me anymore.